-- Which emotions do you think Rapunzel was feeling? - Ex: Sadness, Regret, Excitement, Joy, Worry, Disappointment, Wonder, etc. - o Do you agree with her feeling a certain way?
+- o Identify the emotions Rapunzel was feeling? - Ex: Sadness, Regret, Excitement, Joy, Worry, Disappointment, Wonder, etc. - O Do you agree with her feeling a certain way?
 Why or why not? - Have you ever felt this way?
 Why?
 Share your story to a partner. - While each emotion, in response to the first question, is called out by students, challenge all of them to use their bodies and faces to convey it. - Take time to point out actions and give feedback to students throughout. - Choose one or two emotions that your students pointed out to answer the third question above. - Once students are done sharing with their partners, ask them if someone would like to share their partners stories.
 Repeat with the other emotion.

 - To practice using all our Actor's tools, we will play a game to reenact popular New York City expressions!
 Students will perform one simple line (like "forget about it") to express two different emotions (like bored and energetic).
-After students perform the line once, the audience will guess the expressed emotion each time.

-- Prompt: Student hails a taxi!

-- Line: "Taxi, please."

-- o Prompt: Student orders a drink at the coffee shop!

-- Line: "Can Lorder a coffee?"
+After students perform the line once, the audience will guess the expressed emotion each time. - Prompt: Student hails a taxi! - Line: "Taxi, please." - o Prompt: Student orders a drink at the coffee shop! - Line: "Can I order a coffee?" - Prompt: The student realizes that the train is running behind schedule!

-- Prompt: The student realizes that the train is running behind schedule! - Line: "The train is late." - Prompt: Student orders a sandwich at the local bodega/deli! - Line: "One bacon egg and cheese please." - o Prompt: Student buys a slice of pizza at the pizzeria! - Line: "Let me get a slice please." - Have students seated in front of you as you demo the game yourself first.
+- Line: "The train is late." - Prompt: Student orders a sandwich at the local bodega/deli! - Line: "One bacon egg and cheese please." - Prompt: Student buys a slice of pizza at the pizzeria! - Line: "Let me get a slice please." - Have students seated in front of you as you demo the game yourself first.
 Have students guess the emotions you are expressing as you use tone, body language, facial expression, etc. - You can choose to continue playing the game as an entire group or you can choose to break apart into smaller groups. - Make sure that the emotions, attached at the end of this lesson, are cut apart and available for students to easily handle and choose randomly.
 If you have multiple groups playing at once, then you will need more copies. - Switch the line after a few turns, if playing as a whole group OR provide different lines per group - Encourage students to take turns and participate as an audience, also reward them with quick feedback.

-- Have students practice and read a monologue.
-Students will connect with the emotions expressed by the character and within the lines, eventually performing to each other. - Below is an example, and all monologues can be found in this collection. - o Define monologue. - Perform a short monologue, of your choice, to your students. - Have students try to identify the emotions of your character.
+- Have students read a poem that is connected to important themes of NYC.
+Students will connect with the emotions expressed by the author and eventually perform a monologue inspired by the poem. - Below is an example, and all poems can be found in this collection. - o Define monologue. - Perform a short monologue, of your choice, to your students. - Have students try to identify the emotions of your character and how it is connected to NYC.